Welcome to PayPal!

-In order to manage risk, PayPal may limit the payment methods available for a transaction when you buy something.
-In addition, payment methods may be limited for certain sellers or if you make a PayPal payment through certain third party websites or applications.
+In order to manage risk, PayPal may limit the payment methods available for a transaction when you buy something or make a donation.
+In addition, payment methods may be limited for certain sellers or recipients, including PayPal payments made through certain third party websites or applications.

 When you authorise a payment to a seller who accepts PayPal, some sellers may take up to 30 days to complete the transaction.
 In these instances, your payment may appear as a pending order in your PayPal account.
 In that case, your authorisation of the payment will remain valid until the seller completes the transaction (but no longer than 30 days).
 If you used a debit or credit card as the payment method, your debit or credit card issuer also may show a pending authorisation for a period of time until they release the hold or receive a completed transaction.
 If your payment requires a currency conversion by us, the transaction exchange rate will be determined and applied as described in the currency conversion section), and may be the rate at the time the payment is processed.

-When you buy something from a seller who accepts PayPal you don't pay a fee to PayPal.
-If PayPal performs a currency conversion for your purchase, PayPal's transaction exchange rate (including our currency conversion fee) will be used.
+When you buy something from a seller who accepts PayPal or make a donation, you don't pay a fee to PayPal.
+If PayPal performs a currency conversion for your purchase or donation, PayPal's transaction exchange rate (including our currency conversion fee) will be used.
 Your bank or card issuer may also charge you separate fees.
 You are solely responsible for paying bank or card issuer fees.